benoitpointet/devonthink-googledrive-snapshot/README.md

 ## Usage
 It currently allows to download **PDF snapshots** of **Google Docs** and **Google Presentations**.

+### Login from within Devonthink
+Login to Google Drive from within Devonthink before you intend to use it.
+For this simply open a Devonthink bookmark of some Google Drive document and login.
+Now you are ready to use it.

 ### In a smart rule
 You can trigger it from a smart rule, just don't forget to place it in the "Smart Rules" folder of the scripts folder (which you can open from the scripts menu).